 Kokoro Gin, and the more recent Japanese-inspired gin KURO, are interesting products and unique in their own way.
 While gin distillers based in Japan put the majority of their focus into creating Japanese ingredient based gins, these Japanese-inspired gins focus on creating a classic gin with a twist of Japanese flavour and culture thrown into the mix.

 Both gins are balanced, and very interesting, but at the same time, so different to gins made in Japan.
 Like whisky, the gin world is growing, and there are some amazing flavours and expressions out there.
 I guess we just need to try them all, and find what we enjoy the most!

 Which British gins are most popular in Japan?

 There are quite a few UK gins available in Japan.
-Hendrick’s, of course, is the top player in the country, and can be found in almost any high end cocktail bar in Tokyo, Osaka, and Kyoto.
+Hendrick’s, of course, is a top player in the country, and can be found in almost any high end cocktail bar in Tokyo, Osaka, and Kyoto.

 What's next for the Japanese gin industry and Japanese gins?

-Well, right now we need to watch closely, and see how the world will respond to their new, exciting gins made by the biggest players in Japan.
 If we take note of Japanese whisky and the universal boom that it’s experiencing presently, then the future looks bright for Japanese gins.